 If the personal representative has been granted full authority under the IAEA, must the go thru with the sale under these terms?

 No. You do not have to administer the estate under these acts.
-There are advantages to administering the estate under these acts, however.
+Selling a house in probate Sacramento, there are advantages to administering the estate under these acts, however.
 It is usually faster, there are less restrictions and more freedom when administering an estate under these acts.

 How can I obtain an offer for the property in probate or a property I inherited in its “As-Is” condition?